-- For many reasons, numerous managers make manage decisions based on anecdotal information and measure their success by gut-level assessments; this doesn't mean they are wrong, but it makes it difficult to convince critics and funders of true success when actual quantified measures of success are not available. - Attention to explicit goals and practical, consistent monitoring that is tied to those goals is needed to improve Phragmites management and provide funders scientifically sound justification for funding management efforts (see also Attachment 3). - Adequate, practical monitoring protocols are not easily available and funding is frequently lacking to implement effective monitoring; long-term monitoring is virtually lacking with the exception of the Great Lakes Coastal Monitoring Program (GLCMP).
+- For many reasons, numerous managers make management decisions based on anecdotal information and measure their success by gut-level assessments; this doesn't mean they are wrong, but it makes it difficult to convince critics and funders of true success when actual documented or quantified measures of success are not available. - Attention to explicit goals and practical, consistent monitoring that is tied to those goals is needed to improve Phragmites management and provide funders scientifically sound justification for funding management efforts (see section "Tying Management Goals, Treatments, and Monitoring Protocols together for Adaptive Management" in the main document.)

+- Adequate, practical monitoring protocols are not readily available, and funding is frequently lacking to implement effective monitoring; long-term monitoring is virtually lacking except for the Great Lakes Coastal Monitoring Program (GLCMP).
 This program, however, is measuring and comparing benchmark conditions over time throughout the Great Lakes and is not tied to measuring Phragmites treatment efficacy or management goals.
-There are a few specific research projects and well-funded management endeavors that have spanned many years, but these are not common.

-- Many funding sources require measures of success by the number of acres treated or % Phragmites kill which is simply inadequate to measure success towards well-crafted management goals.
-It ignores unintended consequences and tells you nothing about desired future condition, native species response or measures of biodiversity.
-It also does not reflect potential secondary invasions, which commonly occur. - Management goals should go beyond Phragmites kill to defining a desired future condition and monitoring to determine if management is moving the site or region towards an identified desired future condition. - In addition to identifying desired future condition, ultimate causes of Phragmites invasion must be addressed, particularly high nitrogen levels, for long-term success of Phragmites control efforts. - There is a need to move beyond site level management to considering landscape scale approaches, including watersheds, which may provide greater regional efficacy. - There is a need to bring managers together more frequently to brainstorm on larger scale efforts and learn from one another. - Use of high resolution satellite imagery and drones will ultimately be a necessary part of Phragmites management and monitoring, not only for covering large, inaccessible areas, but also for detecting outliers and leading edges.
-Efforts to prioritize outliers to keep them from spreading is still a strongly recommended practice due to the suggested likelihood of harboring greater genetic diversity than that of established stands and higher likelihood of more rapid, successful control. - Access to high resolution imagery has improved dramatically.
+There are a few specific research projects and well-funded management endeavors that have spanned many years, but these are not common. - Many funding sources require measures of success by the number of acres treated or % Phragmites kill which is inadequate to measure success towards well-crafted management goals.
+This ignores unintended consequences and tells you nothing about desired future condition, native species response or measures of biodiversity.
+It does not reflect potential secondary invasions, which commonly occur, and it does not take landscape level considerations into account - Management goals should go beyond Phragmites kill to defining a desired future condition and monitoring to determine if management is moving the site or region towards an identified desired future condition. - In addition to identifying desired future condition, ultimate causes of Phragmites invasion must be addressed, particularly high nitrogen levels, for long-term success of Phragmites control efforts. - There is a need to move beyond site level management to considering landscape scale approaches, including watersheds, which are likely to result in greater regional efficacy. - There is a need to bring managers together more frequently to brainstorm and plan for larger scale efforts and learn from one another. - Efforts to prioritize outliers to keep them from spreading is still a strongly recommended practice due to the likelihood of harboring greater genetic diversity and viable seed production than established stands and higher probability of more rapid, successful control. - Use of high-resolution satellite imagery and drones will ultimately be a necessary part of Phragmites management and monitoring, for their utility in covering large, inaccessible areas and efficient detection of outliers and leading edges. - Access to high resolution imagery has improved dramatically.
 Using 60 cm or better resolution data of multiple bands allows even small infestations to be detected and distinguishes small patches of surviving shoots from dead standing biomass following treatment.
-This enables much more targeted and cost-effective site selections, initial treatments and follow-up treatments. - Sustainability of management and funding priorities are major concerns of managers. - Private landowners must be a key part of the solution to sustaining and monitoring management of Phragmites, yet they are not well represented and have fewer funding opportunities.
+This enables much more targeted and cost-effective site selections, initial treatments and follow-up treatments. - Sustainability of management at sites that have already been invested in and funding priorities are a major concern of managers. - Private landowners must be a key part of the solution to sustaining and monitoring management of Phragmites over time, yet they are not well represented in the literature to date and have fewer funding opportunities.
+Implementation of cost-sharing programs that help fund the first 1-2 years of treatment with private landowners taking on the costs for continued follow-up treatments could be a highly effective component of strategies to address the long-term control of Phragmites at the landscape scale.